kronda/kronda/wordpress/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 2.1.7 =
+* improved checking and reporting of firewall restriction on client side
+* optimized files are saved in the right location when dealing with WP Multisite

+= 2.1.6 =

+* improved login procedure upon quota is exceeded
+* when quota is exceeded user can more easily increase it
+* extra warning regarding the number of thumbs available additionally to main images
+* improved counting of images
+* check if https works if not use http for communcations with the API
+* better handling of error messages when API service cannot be contacted

 = 2.1.5 =

 * visiting Settings/ShortPixel now resets the Queue flag
-* when plgin's API Key cannot be validated the JS script that calls admin-ajas.php is stopped
+* when plgin's API Key cannot be validated the JS script that calls admin-ajax.php is stopped
 * return meaningful message on Media Library listing when API Key is not valid
 * extra check for API Key validation